kevinmkchin/ajax-engine/README.md

 # Ajax Engine
 #### Entity-based OpenGL 3D graphics engine written in Java
 ---
+## Engine Modes
+##### Scene Editor Mode
+Scene editor allows for easy editing and designing of scenes and levels.
+- Hold right-click and use WASD to move around, RF to move up and down.
+- Left-click on entities with collision boxes to select them and edit their position, rotation, or scale.

+## Entities
+##### Default Entity
+When initializing an entity, it takes in:\
+(TexturedModel, Vector3 of Position, x rotation, y rotation, z rotation, scale factor)

+##### Collision Entity
+All entities with an Axis-Aligned Bounding Box collision must use this Entity type or its subtypes.

+##### Lights

-### Loading 3D Models as an .obj File
+## Loading 3D Models as an .obj File

-- .obj exported from Blender MUST BE smooth shading instead of flat shading.
+- .obj exported from Blender must be smooth shading instead of flat shading.
 - Include normals, Include UVs, Triangulate Faces when exporting from Blender.

-### Example VAO in ajax engine:
+##### Example VAO:

 0: vertices coordinates (x,y,z)\
 1: texture coordinates (u,v)\
 Each VAO has a special slot for the index buffer (not part of attribute array).

-### Item Data

-Store data for items inside an Excel sheet and assign each item a unique ID.

-##### Make creating lots of content and data at once easy.

-### Display

-### Entities

-When initializing an entity, it takes in:\
-(TexturedModel, Vector3 of Position, x rotation, y rotation, z rotation, scale factor)

-##### Lights

-### Scenes
+## Scenes
 A Scene class stores information about the scene displayed to the Player.
+Create entire levels (i.e. loading .objs and setting their transforms, etc) in Scene classes.\
 This includes:
+- Light and Terrain data
 - What entities are on the screen
-- Light and Terrain data
 - Their corresponding 3D model and texture
 - Their transformation data
 - A list of all bounding boxes(collision boxes) in the scene

-Create entire levels (i.e. loading .objs and setting their transforms, etc) in Scene classes

 Each scene is a subclass of the Scene class.\
 Each scene has:
-- Data for objects and models of the scene
 - Constructor to initialize local ModelLoader field.
 - renderScene method to render the models, etc.

+##### How to make Scenes
 1. Declare and initialize the TexturedModels
     - Call the makeModel(String, String) method to create a TexturedModel
     - e.g. *TexturedModel someModel = makeModel("someModel", "textureSomeModel");*